 Ian Baxter-Crawford – Head of Youth Marketing and Advocacy (UK)

-The Prince’s Trust is a charity that runs programmes to support young people aged 16 – 30 into careers via employability, skills-building, and confidence-building workshops.
-The Trust cares deeply about young people, helping more than 1 million young people to date and supporting more each day.
+The Prince’s Trust runs programmes to support young people aged 16 – 30 into careers via employability, skills-building, and confidence-building workshops.
+The Trust has helped more than 1 million young people to date and supports more each day.

-This is when The Prince’s Trust approached Hallam to further develop a pilot digital recruitment model for two of its main programs.
-The first supports young people in Greater Manchester to develop skills and experience and the second aims to support young people into careers in health and social care in England.
+The Prince’s Trust came to Hallam in the summer of 2020 to further develop a pilot digital recruitment model for two of its main programs.
+The first supports young people in Greater Manchester to develop skills and experience and the second is to support young people into careers in health and social care in England.

-Hallam took a full-funnel approach to the Paid media activity, opting to drive prospecting and brand awareness campaigns on Facebook, Instagram, Spotify and the Google Display network including YouTube.
+We took a full-funnel approach to the Paid media activity, opting to drive prospecting and brand awareness campaigns on Facebook, Instagram, Spotify and the Google Display network including Youtube.

-Once user intent was captured, a certain level of remarketing activity was then used to help drive users through the process and closer towards converting.
+Once we captured user intent, we were able to use a certain level of remarketing activity to help drive users through the process and closer towards converting.

-Hallam focused on Facebook conversion-based campaigns for both FWF and H&SC, utilising the lowest cost per website result bidding model.
-Whenever Hallam found that they were constrained by audience size or needed to boost the number of registrations, they would launch search campaigns in Google targeting job-seeking searches to try and draw more sign-ups from users further down the decision-making process.
+The tangible results, however, were primarily driven through Facebook conversion based campaigns for both FWF and H&SC were used to achieve our goals, utilising the lowest cost per website result bidding model.
+When we found that we were constrained by audience size or we needed to boost the number of registrations we would launch search campaigns in Google targeting job seeking searches to try and draw more sign ups from users further down the decision making process.

-One of the key challenges was reaching the target audience of young, lower-income job seekers interested in a new career.
+One of the key challenges was around audience targeting.
+Reaching the target audience of young, lower-income job seekers interested in a new career proved challenging with the

-Whilst you can use some level of targeting on social media to achieve this, the audience size was often smaller than expected.
-This meant that the users most likely to need the help of the Prince’s Trust were not stating it blatantly on their social media profiles, making this style of targeting a lot less effective.
+Whilst you can use some level of targeting on social media to achieve this, we found that the audience size was often smaller than expected.
+This led us to conclude that the users most likely to need the help of the Prince’s Trust were not stating it blatantly on their social media profiles, making this style of targeting a lot less effective.

-Using a more broad targeting approach in the campaign settings, coupled with highly specific location targeting and clear, localised messaging in the ads was key in terms of connecting with the users and driving course sign-ups.
+Using a more broad targeting approach in the campaign settings coupled with highly specific location targeting and clear, localised messaging in the ad creatives was key in terms of connecting with the users and driving course sign-ups.